Taksin's reunification of Siam: Fall of Ayutthaya

-Emergence of Warlord Regimes
+Rise of regional rulers

-The fall of Ayutthaya and the Burmese withdrawal left a huge power vacuum in Siam.
-Siam descended into anarchy with the absence of central authority.
+The fall of Ayutthaya and the subsequent Burmese withdrawal created a massive power vacuum across Siam.
+Without a central authority, the kingdom descended into a state of anarchy.
 The countryside was in turmoil as little authority existed.
-Numerous petty chieftains and local leaders declared themselves sovereigns.
-Prominent regional leaders in Siam after the fall of Ayutthaya included;
+Numerous warlords and local leaders declared themselves sovereigns.
+Notable warlord kingdoms and self-proclaimed rulers that emerged after Ayutthaya’s fall included: